gersonnoboa/interlude/README.md

 #  Interlude
+Attention: Note that the answers for the theory part are inside the app too.

 ## To run
 To run the app, open the root project folder and execute:

 1. `sudo gem install cocoapods`
 2. `pod install`
 3. Open `Interlude.xcworkspace`
+4. Go to `Constants.swift` and paste your API token on the `apiToken` constant.

 ## Some thoughts
 - I got the requirement to use Gravatar for images, however the API returned a Pipedrive-owned link (apparently you use AWS).
 So I used that instead.
 I don't know if that was wrong but the app shows the image regardless.